 For up-to-date information on payroll loans available for business owners affected by the coronavirus pandemic, you can refer to our Paycheck Protection Program loans guide.

-In essence, payroll loans are any form of debt financing that can provide business owners with the funds necessary to pay their employees.
-Generally speaking, payroll loans need to fund quickly enough for borrowers to be able to make payroll with a fast turnaround.
+A payroll loan is a type of funding that helps businesses pay their employees.
+Many forms of financing can be used as payroll loans, including lines of credit and invoice financing, because they fund quickly enough to cover your payroll costs.
 Most lenders will consider payroll as a general working capital expense—so these small business loans are often synonymous with working capital loans.

 If you think a payroll loan might meet your business financing needs, this guide is here to help.